Vive007/CodeArena-WebApp/README.md

 2 users user1 and user2

---user1 will select a topic tag and rating and duration required(max 1hour) --user1 will challenge the user2 and if user2 accepts the challenge && both are online both will get redirect link to an arena page
+-- Any user can create a lobby and will send a invitation to join the lobby.
---codeforces provides json containing all problems and we'll filter the json according to the rating --select random question out of the filtered json --send the link to the arena page and start the timer -- every 3 seconds check the #user.status for last 3 submissions --user who submitted in least amount of time will be winner --arena will gets destroyed after the timer ends.
+-- only 2 users can join the lobby , when 2 users join the lobby they will get menu -- each user will select their difficulty level and topic tag and it will get displayed to both user -- if both users ok with the choosen option they will press start button -- if both users press start button timer starts and for each user random question appears -- those who solves first will be the winner.

 ------------------------------------------------------------------------------------------------------------